rgreminger/tilburg-science-hub/docs/workflow/documenting-data.md

 ==========================================================

 1.1  For what purpose was the dataset created?
      Was there a specific task in mind?
-Was therea specific gap that needed to be filled?
+Was there a specific gap that needed to be filled?
      Please provide a description.

 1.2  Who created this dataset
      (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

 1.3  Who funded the creation of the dataset?
-     If there is an associated grant, please provide thename of the grantor and the grant name and number.
+     If there is an associated grant, please provide the name of the grantor and the grant name and number.

 1.4  Any other comments?